circleci/circleci-docs/jekyll/_cci2/getting-started.md

 ---
 layout: classic-docs
-title: "Getting Started Introduction"
+title: "Your First Green Build"
-short-title: "Getting Started Introduction"
+short-title: "Your First Green Build"
 description: "A tutorial for getting your first green CircleCI build"
 categories: [getting-started]
 order: 41